-- (a) The Legislature hereby finds and declares that a dispute exists at the Hollister Ranch in Santa Barbara County with respect to the implementation of public access policies of this division and that it is in the interest of the state and the property owners at the Hollister Ranch to resolve this dispute in an expeditious manner.
-The Legislature further finds and declares that public access should be provided in a timely manner and that in order to achieve this goal, while permitting property owners to commence construction, the provisions of this section are necessary to promote the public's welfare. - (b) For purposes of Section 30610.3 and with respect to the Hollister Ranch public access program, the in-lieu fee shall be five thousand dollars (\$5,000) for each permit.
+- (a) The Legislature hereby finds and declares that a dispute exists at the Hollister Ranch in the Santa Barbara County with respect to the implementation of public access policies of this division and that it is in the interest of the state and the property owners at the Hollister Ranch to resolve this dispute in an expeditious manner.
+The Legislature further finds and declares that public access should be provided in a timely manner and that in order to achieve this goal, while permitting property owners to commence construction, the provisions of this section are necessary to promote the public's welfare. - (b) For purposes of Section 30610.3 and with respect to the Hollister Ranch public access program, the in-lieu fee shall be thrty-three thousand dollars (\$33,000) for each permit, adjusted annually for inflation pursuant to the consumer price index.
 Upon payment by the applicant for a coastal development permit of this in-lieu fee to the State Coastal Conservancy for use in implementing the public access program, the applicant may immediately commence construction if the other conditions of the coastal development permit, if any, have been met.
-No condition may be added to a coastal development permit that was issued prior to the effective date of this section for any development at the Hollister Ranch. - (c) It is the intent of the Legislature that the State Coastal Conservancy and the State Public Works Board utilize their authority provided under law to implement, as expeditiously as possible, the public access policies and provisions of this division at the Hollister Ranch in Santa Barbara County. - (d) Notwithstanding provision 2 of category (2) of Item 3760-490-721 of the Budget Act of 1984, all in-lieu fees received pursuant to this section shall be deposited in the State Coastal Conservancy Fund and shall be available for appropriation to the conservancy for the purposes specified in subdivision (d) of Section 5096.151.
+No condition may be added to a coastal development permit that was issued prior to the effective date of this section for any development at the Hollister Ranch. - (c) The State Coastal Conservancy and the State Lands Commission shall use their full authority provided under law to implement, as expeditiously as possible, the public access policies and provisions of this division at the Hollister Ranch in the County of Santa Barbara.